JonasBK/JonasBK/README.md

 ### Hi! 👋

-My name is Jonas, and I am working as a manager in the research team of SpecterOps.
-I enjoy writing ugly code to solve real and imaginary technical problems in the offensive and defensive security space.
-In my daily tasks, I investigate attack vectors to determine how they can be implemented in [BloodHound](https://github.com/SpecterOps/BloodHound).
+My name is Jonas, and I work as a manager on the research team at SpecterOps.
+I'm a passionate security professional who enjoys diving into real and imaginary problems across the offensive and defensive landscape.
+I spend my days researching attack techniques and translating them into graph models within [BloodHound](https://github.com/SpecterOps/BloodHound).

-I have a background as a security consultant working with customers to harden their AD and Windows infrastructure, and I have practical experience fixing and breaking customer environments with security measures such as AD tiering, Protected Users, IPSec, and disabling NTLM.
+Before joining SpecterOps, I worked as a security consultant, helping organizations harden their Active Directory and Windows environments.
+I bring practical experience from defending (and breaking) enterprise systems, including implementing security measures like AD tiering, Protected Users, IPSec, and NTLM hardening.

 ## Online profiles
 - [GitHub](https://github.com/JonasBK)